“One in 4 young adults has struggled with suicidal thoughts since the coronavirus hit …” and the steady rise in male suicide around the world

 A Bioethics statement is of little value if it is not followed by an action plan

-From a bioethical standpoint, it is urgent to study each country’s population with particularly high incidence in teens and young adults, and make a plan of action that includes improved mental health care and follow-up of persons suffering some mental disorders or having suicidal thoughts.
+From a bioethical standpoint, it is urgent to study each country’s population with particularly high incidence in teens and young adults, and make a plan of action that includes improved mental health care and follow-up of persons suffering some mental disorders or having suicidal thoughts with special attention in the family and environment of youth and children with previous attempt or that hurt themselves including urgent measures to face the social deficiencies of the groups of men described above.
+This last measure is even ignored by the last WHO guidance to help the world reach the target of reducing the suicide rate by 1/3 by 2030 (June 17, 2021).
+From our personalistic bioethical perspective, it is a crucial matter.